 Withholding tax functionality for sales invoices does not require activation of any new tabs.
 Nor do you need to create any new accounts.
 All necessary accounts are added automatically to your chart of accounts the first time you check the

-Deduct withholding tax box on a sales invoice:
+Withholding tax box on a sales invoice:

 Because withholding tax is independent of any other tax code that may be applied, percentage amounts are calculated on the total due, including other taxes.
 (Remember, withholding tax is not an additional tax, only a way for the tax authority to collect prospective taxes earlier.)

-Notes field of the sales invoice.
+Notes on the sales invoice.

 If withholding tax in your jurisdiction is not calculated on the total amount of an invoice, either (a) calculate the withholding tax manually and enter an Amount or (b) lower the withholding percentage to offset any tax codes applied.
 Option (a) is usually easier.